 Q Can you get out of the “donut hole”?

-this time, you will pay either a 5% coinsurance for covered drugs or a copay of $3.30 for covered generic
+this time, you will pay a small coinsurance amount or copay for covered drugs for the rest of the year.

 Q Can I plan for the “donut hole”?